CONSULTATION FEE RANGE – $150-$200

-You can only use it at home or in a private residence.
-It is illegal to use MMJ in the workplace or a public area.
-Also, you are not allowed to unwrap packaged cannabis dried leaves & flowers, or any other MMJ product inside a dispensary.
+You can only use it at home or in a private residence, and it is illegal to use MMJ in the workplace or a public area.
+Also, you are not allowed to unwrap packaged cannabis dried leaves & flowers or any other MMJ product inside a dispensary.

 Can I Use a Caregiver?

 Yes.
-You can choose a ‘designated caregiver’ if they are a North Dakota resident and aged 21+.
-They must complete the same registration and application steps and complete a criminal background check every two years.
-They are not allowed to act as a caregiver if they have a felony conviction, or a misdemeanor drug conviction within the last five years.
-The caregiver can act on behalf of up to five MMJ patients.
+You can choose a ‘designated caregiver’ if they are a North Dakota resident aged 21+.
+They must complete the same registration and application steps as patients and complete a criminal background check every two years.
+Individuals with felony convictions or misdemeanor drug convictions within the last five years cannot participate in the program.
+A caregiver can act on behalf of up to five MMJ patients.